a-lafrance/tinyc/README.md

 * A single function that takes in a test name and runs it (with the source file at `<TEST>.tiny`).
     * If a `<TEST>.out` file is detected, the source file is compiled into a DLX binary and emulated, and the output of emulation is compared against that `.out` file.
 During emulation, if a `<TEST>.in` file is present, it's used as the stdin to the emulated binary.
     * If a `<TEST>.ir` file is detected, the source file is compiled into its pseudo-assembly IR representation and compared against that file.
+    * If a `<TEST>.asm` file is detected, the source file is compiled into DLX assembly and compared against that file.
     * This is where it sucks that you can't both compile into a binary and dump IR in one run, since I needed to compile the file twice for tests that had both `.out` and `.ir` files.
     * Technically I lied a little: all paths above are actually in the `tinyc/tests/rsrc/` directory.
 * A macro that generates this function call given the parameters of the test to run, since I felt like writing a macro just to condense a few lines of copy-pasted code.